2024 Venezuelan political crisis: International

 The election results released by the government-controlled National Electoral Council (CNE) were followed by a mixture of scepticism and criticism from the leaders of most Latin American countries.
 Some Latin American countries—including Cuba, Honduras, and Nicaragua—recognized and congratulated Maduro as the election winner.
 Some world leaders expressed skepticism of the claimed results and did not recognize the CNE claims; however, The Washington Post reported that "Russia, China, Iran and Cuba were among those to congratulate Maduro".

-Map showing the countries that had declared Edmundo González the winner of the presidential election As of October 2024.
-Since then, Canada, Italy and Paraguay have also recognized González as president-elect.
+Map showing the countries that declared Edmundo González as the winner of the presidential election As of January 2025.
+Italy also recognized González as president-elect.

 President Gabriel Boric of Chile was the first foreign leader to question the CNE result, stating that the "results are difficult to believe".
 President Daniel Noboa of Ecuador warned that "that is the danger of dictatorship, and today we are witnessing how one more of them tries to take hope away from millions of Venezuelans."
 Condemnation from some countries, including Costa Rica, El Salvador, Peru and Uruguay described the CNE result in terms of fraud or corruption.
 Harsh criticism came from President Javier Milei of Argentina, who called Maduro a dictator.
 Argentina recognized González as president-elect on 7 August.

 The three leftist presidents of Brazil, Colombia and Mexico were quick in demanding that all votes be counted, along with full transparency of all ballot records from each precinct.
 Mexico and Colombia rejected the results and called for transparency and verification.
 The Colombian government called for the "total vote count, its verification and independent audit to be carried out as soon as possible".
 President Luiz Inácio Lula da Silva of Brazil called the controversy a "normal" process, but asked for the release of the total vote tally.
 President Andrés Manuel López Obrador of Mexico said on 30 July that the vote tallies should be publicized, but he saw no evidence of fraud.
 On 1 August, the three presidents released a joint statement of concern over post-election violence, and asking for "impartial verification of results" quickly, at the disaggregated level.
 Officials from the three nations—whose governments are allied with Maduro according to the Associated Press (AP)—have worked with the government and the opposition, "seeking a solution to the country's political crisis".
 The AP writes that the opposition has reason to be wary of recommendations from this group to "follow Venezuelan laws and appear before the appropriate institutions", since the "ruling party controls every aspect of government, including the justice system, and uses it to defeat and repress real and perceived opponents".